MunasheMuk2/StackSmartGuide/README.md

 3. The calculate and reset button on home page and submit button on contact us page are positioned to reinforce final action after data is entered

-4. Images added on the vehicle guide page as an aid to indicate vehicle sizes in each section
+4. Images added on the vehicle guide page work as an aid to indicate vehicle sizes in each section

 ---

 ## Testing

-Please refer to the [TESTING.md](testing.md) file for all test-related information

 ## Compatibility